Week 13 was chock full of black eyes for the NFL

 Hunt was cut the same day Washington Redskins executive Doug Williams apologized for calling linebacker Reuben Foster’s domestic violence arrest “small potatoes” compared to crimes committed by people in power.

-The Redskins took plenty of heat after claiming Foster off waivers from the 49ers, who released him Tuesday, three days after he was arrested and charged with domestic violence in Tampa.
+The Redskins took plenty of heat after claiming Foster off waivers from the San Francisco 49ers, who released him Tuesday, three days after he was arrested and charged with domestic violence in Tampa, Florida.

 Sunday’s games brought another slew of gaffes.

-Most notable was the Chargers getting away with a blatant false start on a touchdown for the second time this season.
+Most notable was the Los Angeles Chargers getting away with a blatant false start on a touchdown for the second time this season.

 In October, Chargers right tackle Russell Okung wasn’t whistled for an obvious false start on a touchdown play against Cleveland, and shortly afterward, the NFL fired down judge Hugo Cruz for inadequate performance.